Lew Hoad: 1964–67

+Open Era 1968–1973

 Back problems plagued Hoad throughout his career and forced his retirement from the tennis tour in October 1967 but the advent of the Open Era in April 1968 enticed him to make sporadic appearances at tournaments.
 Hoad reached the semi-final of the Kent Championships in June 1968, losing in two sets to Roy Emerson.
 He lost in the final of the Irish Championships at Dublin in July to Tom Okker in straight sets, hampered by a thigh injury.
 In November 1969, Hoad won the Dewar Cup Aberavon singles title, part of the Dewar Cup indoor circuit, defeating Bob Hewitt in the final in straight sets.
 At the 1970 Italian Open, he lost in the third round to Alex Metreveli.
 At the 1970 French Open, he defeated Charlie Pasarell in four close sets, and reached the fourth round before succumbing to eventual finalist Željko Franulović.
 At Wimbledon that year he lost in the second round to Ismail El Shafei.

 Hoad won his final tournament singles title on 7 August 1971, the Playmon Fiesta 71, on clay at Benidorm, Spain.
 He defeated Antonio Muñoz in the semifinal and Manuel Santana in the final.
 This would mark a twenty-year span during which Hoad won singles titles in tennis, between the ages of 16 and 36, dating back to the Brisbane tournament of August 1951.
 In spring 1972, Hoad played the doubles final at Italian Open with Frew McMillan against Ilie Năstase and Ion Țiriac.
 Hoad/McMillan led 2–0 in sets but retired at 3–5 down in the fifth set in protest of the poor light conditions and the antics of the Romanian pair.
 At the end of June, at the age of 37, Hoad made his final Wimbledon appearance losing in the first round to Jürgen Fassbender in four sets.
 Hoad's final match was a second round loss as a result of a retirement to Fassbender in Johannesburg in November 1973.

 From 1970 to 1974, Hoad was the coach of the Spanish Davis Cup team.

 According to notes for a 1970 British Pathé documentary film about Hoad's tennis ranch, Hoad had "made about GBP 350,000 as a professional".
 Per a 1977 newspaper interview, "Throughout his career, Hoad earned a total of £250,000, less than many pros collect in a year now.
 He received £150 for his Wimbledon victories; the payoff now is £17,500."